TikvaCohen/Mysterious-Galaxy-Bookstore-Web-Scraping-Using-Python-Project/README.md

-This self-lead project used data from https://www.mystgalaxy.com/book/9781250878533.
-This project allowed access data about a book and convert that data into an Excel that will update regularly.
+This self-lead project analyzed data on a product from the Mysterious Galaxy Bookstore at https://www.mystgalaxy.com/book/9781250878533 with the end goal of converting that information into an Excel that will update regularly.